Kimserey/BlogArchive/x.md

-Return result to service from activity
+Trick TaskCompletionSource Return result to service from activity

 Event to task